 Oops.

-The Great Butchering turned the calculator into this:
+Google’s assassination of the app turned the calculator into this:

 What?